hipe/tmx/lib/skylab/callback/doc/issues/024-the-new-autoloader-narrative.md

   space as if they are procs, which is win-win: we get the narrative extensibiltiy of methods but the "first-class-object" nature of procs.

-• each such method is passed the x_a and if the feature decides it matches the x_a it mutates it accordingly (or perhaps not, in theory) and results in a proc that might eventually be passsed the "employer" module as its one argument.
+• each such method is passed the x_a (an array of objects of no certain shape) and if the feature decides it matches the x_a it mutates it accordingly (or perhaps not, in theory) and results in a proc that might eventually be passsed the "employer" module as its one argument.

 • (any such method must result in either a false-ish or a proc-ish. and any such proc-ish must accept exactly one argument).